aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 VPC Availability: Ensure that at least one additional VPC slot is available in your account, as the default limit is typically 5 VPCs per region.
-Amazon Bedrock Model Setting: Verify your Bedrock model settings to ensure compatibility with the deployment.

 ### Requesting Access to AWS Bedrock